The name Woolfelay reached English shores for the first time with the ancestors of the Woolfelay family as they migrated following the Norman Conquest

 Early Notables of the Woolfelay family (pre 1700)

-Another 30 words (2 lines of text) are included under the topic Early Woolfelay Notables in all our PDF Extended History products and printed products wherever possible.
+after seven years, spent on the...
+Another 112 words (8 lines of text) are included under the topic Early Woolfelay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Woolfelay family to Ireland